-Michael Dale Stokes is a scholar whose work engages with the complex entanglements of disability, science fiction/horror, critical race, and contemporary culture.
-He is a first year PhD student at Michigan State University.
-His work focuses on the relationships of disabled characters in science fiction/horror literature and film from the 1900s to the present with race, queerness, and sexuality.
-He is particularly interested in how these narratives are (dis)figured as they are remade, rebooted, and rehashed in contemporary literature, film, and television.
-Michael’s work has been delivered in the Centre for Cultural and Disability Studies’ Disability and Emotion lecture series and published in The Journal of Analogue Game Studies and Journal of Science Fiction.
+Michael Dale Stokes is a scholar whose work engages with the complex entanglements of disability narratives, science fiction/horror, critical race, and contemporary culture.
+He is a PhD student at Michigan State University and co-founder of the HIVES Research Workshop and Speaker Series.
+His work focuses on the literary figure of the mutant in science fiction pulps, film, and comics between 1904 and 1964.
+He is particularly interested in how the mutant moved from a ubiquitous focus of conversation to a stock trope of unspecific otherness.
+Michael’s work has been delivered in the Centre for Cultural and Disability Studies’ Disability and Emotion lecture series and published in The Museum of Science Fiction’s Journal of Science Fiction and The Journal of Analogue Game Studies.